FrancisChung/fm-react-typescript-v2/README.md

 ### Running the Project

-To run the project, go to the root folder and type "npm run"
+To run the project, go to the root folder and install any node dependencies first ("npm install") Then type "npm run"